RahanBenabid/Learning-Backend/Side Notes.md

 - [ ] please fix the cookies footer
 - [ ] fix the register showing up when you’re not in the home folder, and you’re still logged in
 - [ ] categories in acronym creation not working
+- [ ] retrieve the user profile picture using google and github oauth and store it alongside the user default picture in case he has one
 - [x] i still have a lot of issues with the google OAuth, there are problems in the redirect, that i need to fix later on. check [console.developers.google.com/apis/credentials][1] for that

 ## Side Notes